AdobeDocs/id-service.en/help/library/get-set/timeout-functions.md

 ---
-description: Call these ID service functions to determine the timeout status for a Experience Cloud ID Service, Analytics, or Audience Manager ID request.
+description: Call these ID service functions to determine the timeout status for a Experience Platform Identity Service, Analytics, or Audience Manager ID request.
 Available in VisitorAPI.js version 1.7.0 or higher.
 keywords: ID Service
-seo-description: Call these ID service functions to determine the timeout status for a Experience Cloud ID Service, Analytics, or Audience Manager ID request.
+seo-description: Call these ID service functions to determine the timeout status for a Experience Platform Identity Service, Analytics, or Audience Manager ID request.
 Available in VisitorAPI.js version 1.7.0 or higher.
 seo-title: callTimeOut Methods
 title: callTimeOut Methods
 uuid: e5047498-11db-4945-b356-c92b7d447573